-The Graduate Certificate in Collaborative Humanities promotes interactive forms of cross-disciplinary work oriented toward the most challenging questions facing humanities research today.
+The Doctoral Certificate in Collaborative Humanities promotes interactive forms of cross-disciplinary work oriented toward the most challenging questions facing humanities research today.
 Collaboration is built through research practices dedicated to thinking together across disciplines and geographical locations.
 Participants pursue these forms of inquiry through teaching models and student practices that experiment with group presentations, collaborative online discussions, co-authored seminar papers, and other forms of intellectual partnership.
 Read more about the Collaborative Humanities Initiative and the Mellon Graduate Fellows in Collaborative Humanities.

 The fellowship is open to Brown University students pursuing doctorates in the humanities and the humanistic social sciences.
 Students currently in the 1st, 2nd, or 3rd year of their doctoral program may apply whether or not they have started the sequence of collaborative seminars and have formally enrolled in the certificate program.
 Students hold the fellowship in the 2nd, 3rd, or 4th year of their doctoral program.